Disambiguating Pauli noise in quantum computers: MATHEMATICAL PRELIMINARIES

 Here, there are $T$ layers of entangling Clifford gates $\mc G_1,\cdots,\mc G_T$ in the circuits, possibly interleaved by single-qubit gates. $\{c_{\bm a}\}$ are real numbers depending only on the ideal circuits and the observables, but not on the noise parameters. $\Gamma_{\bm a}=\lambda_{a_0}^S\lambda_{a_1}^{\mc G_1}\cdots\lambda_{a_T}^{\mc G_T}\lambda_{a_{T+1}}^M$ is a product of Pauli eigenvalues known as a Pauli path~\cite{aharonov2023polynomial}.

 Importantly, $\Gamma_a$ cannot be arbitrary monomials of Pauli eigenvalues.
-The allowed set of $\Gamma_a$ can be described using a directed graph called the pattern transfer graph~\cite{chen2023learnability,chen2024efficient}, which describes how the gate set transform Pauli operators.
+The allowed set of $\Gamma_a$ can be described using a directed graph called the pattern transfer graph~\cite{chen2023learnability,chen2026efficient}, which describes how the gate set transform Pauli operators.
+The \emph{pattern} of an $n$-qubit Pauli operator $a$ is an $n$-bit string, denoted by $\pt(a)$, whose $i$th bit is $1$ if $a_i$ is a nontrivial Pauli and $0$ otherwise.
+For example, $\pt(IXIYZ)=01011$.
 See Fig.~\ref{fig:2} for an example of a pattern transfer graph for a 2-qubit system with Controlled-Not (CNOT) being the only entangling Clifford gate between a control qubit (left index) and a target qubit (right index), e.g. CNOT(IZ) $\rightarrow$ CNOT(ZZ).
 Each edge on the pattern transfer graph corresponds to a unique Pauli eigenvalue from one of the Pauli noise channels.
 Any path on the graph corresponds to a product of Pauli eigenvalues along the path.
-It is known that the set of valid $\{\Gamma_{\bm a}\}$ has a one-to-one correspondence with the set of paths starting from and ending at the root node denoted as ``SM''~\cite{chen2023learnability,chen2024efficient}.
+It is known that the set of valid $\{\Gamma_{\bm a}\}$ has a one-to-one correspondence with the set of paths starting from and ending at the root node denoted as ``SM''~\cite{chen2023learnability,chen2026efficient}.
 Consequently, the products of Pauli eigenvalues on cycles completely determine the outcomes of all possible experiments within the noisy gate set.
 If we transform the Pauli eigenvalues in a way that preserves the value of all cycles, then no experiments can witness such a transformation, which means there are gauge (i.e., non-identifiable) degrees of freedom.
-It was shown in Ref.~\cite{chen2024efficient} that all gauge transformations in the Pauli noise model can be expressed as
+It was shown in Ref.~\cite{chen2026efficient} that all gauge transformations in the Pauli noise model can be expressed as

 Here, $\mc D_{\bm\eta}$ is any generalized depolarizing map, written as